 Sleep: Seville

-Day 8 – Travel to Madrid
+Day 8 – Seville to Madrid

 It’s time for our final move of this 10 day Spain itinerary.
 Today we take a high speed train from Seville to Madrid for the finale of our trip.
 Just like in any big city, I recommend taking a walking tour or a self guided tour to get to get your bearings in a new city.